librazhd7/gentoo/README.md

 > [!NOTE]
 > `/etc/sudoers` should always be edited with `visudo`      \
-> allow members of group wheel sudo access by uncommenting: \
+> allow members of group wheel sudo access by uncommenting
 > ```
 > %wheel ALL=(ALL:ALL) ALL
 > ```